English

 Versatility: Adaptable to various sample types and pathogens.

-PCR testing is a cornerstone in veterinary diagnostics, offering precise and rapid detection of diseases and genetic traits in animals.
+Pet PCR test is a cornerstone in veterinary diagnostics, offering precise and rapid detection of diseases and genetic traits in animals.
 Its continual advancements contribute significantly to improving animal health outcomes worldwide.

 FAQs